Pregnancy week 9: Your week by week pregnancy guide

-Your baby is officially a fetus!
-He can now make tiny movements thanks to his equally tiny muscles on his hands and feet.
+Your baby can now make tiny movements, thanks to the equally tiny muscles on his/her hands and feet.
 As for you, loss of appetite may lead to weight loss, though you may need loose-fitting clothes thanks to your ever-expanding belly.
-Go ahead and shop if you must--it may be the best therapy to keep things off certain discomforts you may be feeling.

 How Big is Your Baby?